Minikloon/consistent-punctuation/README.md

 ![where are webhooks](http://i.imgur.com/Q7TYmaJ.png)

-Fill in the **Payload URL** field with this webhook:
+After clicking the button in the above screenshot, fill in the **Payload URL** field with this webhook:

 `https://<span></span>wt-d878134b7b657e0e65e15239acb0466e-0.run.webtask.io/consistent-punctuation?mailto=YOUR_EMAIL`

 Make sure to replace YOUR_EMAIL in the link.
+Leave the other fields on the form as default.

 **Step 2**